Yellow dog sitting by a food bowl with a meal for digestive support.

 Think of these categories as different tools in a toolkit—each one has a specific job to do.
 Some products introduce beneficial bacteria to create a healthy gut environment, while others provide the enzymes needed to break down food more effectively.
 You'll also find fiber-based options that help keep things moving smoothly.
 Sometimes, the best solution is a combination of all three.
 By getting familiar with what each type does, you can move past the confusion and confidently select a product that addresses your dog's specific symptoms.
 Let’s walk through the four main types of digestive support you’ll find.

-Probiotic Supplements and Treats
+Good Bacteria: Probiotic Supplements and Treats

 Probiotics are live, beneficial bacteria that help maintain a healthy balance in your dog's gut microbiome.
 Think of them as reinforcements for the "good guy" bacteria that live in the digestive tract.
 These supplements are especially helpful for dogs with occasional diarrhea, those who have recently been on antibiotics (which can wipe out both good and bad bacteria), or any pup who needs a little help keeping their system in harmony.
 They come in powders, chews, and even tasty treats, making them an easy addition to your dog’s daily routine.

-Digestive Enzyme Formulas
+Breaking It Down: Digestive Enzyme Formulas

 If your dog seems to struggle with absorbing nutrients from their food, digestive enzymes could be the answer.
 These formulas contain specific enzymes—like amylase, protease, and lipase—that help break down carbohydrates, proteins, and fats.
 By making food easier to digest, these supplements ensure your dog gets the maximum nutritional value from every meal.
 They are particularly beneficial for older dogs or those with conditions like pancreatic insufficiency, but any dog can benefit from the improved nutrient absorption they provide.

-Fiber-Rich Support Products
+Getting Regular with Fiber-Rich Products

 Just like in our own diets, fiber is crucial for regulating a dog’s digestive system.
 Fiber-rich products, often made with natural ingredients like pumpkin or psyllium husk, help promote healthy and regular bowel movements.
 This is your go-to solution for managing both constipation and loose stools, as fiber works to add bulk and absorb excess water.
 Adding a fiber supplement can also support weight management by helping your dog feel fuller for longer, making it a great multi-purpose tool for their overall health.

-Combination Digestive Health Solutions
+All-in-One: Combination Digestive Formulas

 For a comprehensive approach, many of our Best Selling Products are combination formulas.
 These all-in-one solutions bring together probiotics, digestive enzymes, prebiotics (food for the good bacteria), and fiber to cover all the bases.
 They are designed to address multiple digestive issues at once, from balancing gut flora to improving nutrient breakdown and ensuring regularity.
 A combination product is a convenient and effective option for pet owners who want to provide complete support for their dog's digestive wellness without juggling multiple supplements.